arustg/harbour-frome/README.md

 # harbour-frome
-A simple app for calculating percentage from number
+A simple Sailfish OS app for calculating percentage from number